summer

 We’re approaching the middle of July, which means one thing to fruit-lovers: Those seductively fragrant peaches you’ve been waiting for are here.
 We’ve already shared a few tips to help you pick the best peaches of the lot, but it’s just as important you know how to store them when you get home.
 The answer all depends on how ripe the peaches are and when you plan to use them.
 Here’s what you need to know.

-You don’t have to go the slow-and-steady route if you and your tastebuds are in a hurry.
-You can speed up the ripening process with a pretty simple tip.
+• If you’re in a hurry you can speed up the ripening process with a pretty simple trick.
 Grab a paper bag (and a banana if you’re in a real rush) and tuck those peaches inside.
 In one to three days later, you’ll have a peach perfection.